Walkthrough: Setting Up and Invoicing Sales Prepayments

 To apply a payment to the prepayment invoices

-In the Search box, enter Cash Receipt Journals, and then choose the related link.
+Choose the icon, enter Cash Receipt Journals, and then choose the related link.

 Fill in a journal line with the following information.

-In the Apply Customer Entries window, select the first prepayment invoice, and then, on the Home tab, in the Process group, choose Set Applies-to ID.
+On the Apply Customer Entries page, select the first prepayment invoice, and then choose the Set Applies-to ID action.